6a74/WealthOptimizer/README.md

 What if there is a kid who's income explodes (from $63k to $300k at a rate of 20% increases each year) while they are young?
 This person would reach an income of $300k at the age of 34, then plateau.
-Well, only because they start off with a low income does the calculator recommend this person prefer Roth for a few years.
+This person should immediately start deferring taxes.

 ![Figure 11](https://github.com/6a74/WealthOptimizer/blob/master/figures/figure_11.png?raw=true)

-### Key Takeaways
+#### Key Takeaways

 * It _does_ makes sense to defer taxes later in one's career, just not always immediately.